nvtidm/dvtalk.github.io/_posts/x_myrandoms/systemverilog_randoms/2022-07-08-example-of-using-interface-class.md

 So letting all of the verification engineers modifying 1 file is not a good idea.
 If just one of the programmer does not follow the rules above, such as using different variable name instead of `m_addr`, the whole simulation environment will be break.
 And other engineers will not be able to run simulation.
+* This implementation makes the `mem_mgr` become very messy later when more and more class type need to be suppported to backdoor to memory.

 ---
 ## Using an Interface Class